 SoundTouch 20 or SoundTouch 30?

 Features of the SoundTouch 20 and SoundTouch 30

-Sound Quality of the Bose Soundtouch 20 and 30
+Sound Quality of the Bose Soundtouch 30 and 20

-In this SoundTouch 20 vs 30 showdown, the main difference lies in sound dynamics.
-The SoundTouch 30 is a significantly larger system and can play much bigger and deeper sounds when directly compared to the SoundTouch 20.
+In this Bose 20 vs 30 SoundTouch speakers showdown, the main difference lies in music dynamics.
+The SoundTouch 30 speaker is a significantly larger system and can play much bigger and deeper tunes when directly compared to the SoundTouch 20 speaker.

 The crucial difference is Bose’s Waveguide technology.
 It was patented in 1967 and is much-vaunted in the industry.
 It consists of tunnels of internal channels, paths that are optimized and amplified in relation to the drivers and subwoofer.
 As a result, the audio profile is much richer and louder than its unassuming size would seemingly allow.

-Even though the SoundTouch 20 and 30 have identical file compatibility and signal strength through WiFi and Bluetooth, overall aural quality is different.
-The SoundTouch 30’s deep and driving sound is far and away the winner here.
+Even though the Bose 20 and 30 speakers have identical file compatibility and signal strength through WiFi and Bluetooth, overall aural quality is different.
+The SoundTouch 30’s speakers deep and driving tune is far and away the winner here.

-While both speakers do a fantastic job in terms of design and connectivity, the Bose SoundTouch 30 undoubtedly delivers superior sound given its dedicated woofer.
+While both speakers do a fantastic job in terms of designed to provide a means for sites to earn fees by advertising and connectivity, the SoundTouch 30 undoubtedly delivers superior sound given its dedicated woofer.
 Its much larger size provides significantly louder, fuller, deeper audio power compared to the SoundTouch 20.
-It’s a fantastic device you can use in your home and control via remote or Wi-Fi connection.
+It’s a fantastic device you can use in your home and control via remote yes or Wi-Fi connection.